Why Club Med Mauritius?

 If you would have told me 6 years ago that I would have my best holiday ever in a beach resort in paradise island Mauritius, I would not have believed you.
 However, when you become a single mother, priorities change and we sometimes just need a break from working and running the household.
 Not having to clean or prepare any meals for an entire week, starts to sound like paradise.
+So I forgot about backpacking, road tripping and roughing it and we stayed for an entire week in Club Med La Pointe Aux Canonniers in the northern part of Mauritius.
+It was FABULOUS!

 Fast forward….
 Rosie and I flew a few weeks ago to the beautiful island of Mauritius.
 We arrived around 22h30 at night with Air Mauritius and were welcomed at the airport by our private chauffeur to the resort.
-It was still about an hour’s drive from the airport to the beach resort.
+It was still about an hour’s drive from the airport to the Club Med resort.
 The excitement of smelling, feeling, seeing and hearing a new destination was real.
 I was totally in my element sitting in the back of the car with Rosie sleeping on my lap.
 I couldn’t wait to take it all in.
 Although it was pitch dark, I tried to see as much as I could.

 We found a beautiful room with 2 MASSIVE plates of food for us to still enjoy in the middle of the night.
 This is never really a problem for Rosie… Off to bed now.